-- (7) Sumps must be inspected and evacuated on a more frequent basis than weekly if the fluid level is above the top of the sump or the invert of any pipe which discharges into the sump, whichever level is lower, or if the potential exists to exceed the sump capacity.
-Records are required documenting volume, date, and time of extraction to show that sumps are maintained in this condition. - (8) The Meteoric Water Mobility Procedure (MWMP) shall be performed by a Nevada-approved laboratory, in accordance with ASTM Method E 2242-13 (or the most current method). - (9) Nevada Modified Sobek Procedure (NMSP) shall be performed by a Nevadaapproved laboratory, using a LECO-type analysis, in accordance with the most current update.
-The NMSP is a specific static test or acid-base accounting test. - (10) When static testing(9) characterization of Mined Materials falls within one of the scenarios requiring kinetic testing, as set forth in the current version of the Division guidance document "Waste Rock, Overburden, and Ore Characterization and Evaluation", the Permittee shall notify the Division in writing within 10 days of receipt of the sample result, and either: - a.
-Initiate kinetic testing $^{(11)}$ or - b.
-Request to waive kinetic testing for the individual samples.
-The request must be made in writing and must be approved in writing by the Division to be considered valid. - (11) Kinetic testing (humidity cell testing) shall be performed by a Nevadaapproved laboratory, in accordance with ASTM Method D 5744-18 Option 'A' (or the most current approved method); tests shall be run for a minimum of 20 weeks and for a longer duration if warranted or recommended by the analytical laboratory or required by the Division; samples shall be collected weekly (all weeks) and measurements shall be recorded for redox potential (Eh), pH, specific conductance (μS/cm) preferably from a raw, non-filtered aliquot; acidity and/or alkalinity (as determined by the raw extract pH), sulfate, iron (total), plus ferric and ferrous speciation only if pH < 5 SU), shall be analyzed following coarse filtration of the extract; and dissolved calcium and magnesium; Following coarse filtration of the extract, samples for Profile I metals shall be filtered, digested, and analyzed for the dissolved fraction; samples requiring Uranium(4) analysis shall be unfiltered, digested (as applicable) and analyzed for total recoverable concentrations during weeks 0, 1, 2, 4, 8, 12, 16, and 20; 4-week extracts thereafter (i.e., week 24, 28, 32, etc.) shall be analyzed by a Nevada-certified analytical laboratory for Profile I(1) and Uranium(4) parameters, as applicable, and specific conductance ( $\mu$ S/cm) and acidity and/or alkalinity shall be recorded as required by the extract pH; Final results reported shall include initial and final static test results(9), a

-Profile I(1), and Uranium(4) analysis of the final leachate, all kinetic test results above, and any additional analyses required by the Division.
+- (17) If the kinetic test results indicate acid generation conditions exist, the Permittee shall submit in writing, within 30 days, the methods proposed for providing containment of these materials and the anticipated impact this acid generation potential may have on final stabilization of all components affected as defined in Nevada Administrative Code (NAC) 445A.359. - (18) Kinetic testing (humidity cell testing) shall be performed by a Nevada-approved laboratory, in accordance with ASTM Method D 5744-18 Option 'A' (or the most current approved method); tests shall be run for a minimum of 20 weeks and for a longer duration if warranted or recommended by the analytical laboratory or required by the Division; samples shall be collected weekly (all weeks) and measurements shall be recorded for redox potential (Eh), pH, specific conductance (uS/cm) preferably from a raw, non-filtered aliquot; acidity and/or alkalinity (as determined by the raw extract pH), sulfate, iron (total), plus ferric and ferrous speciation only if pH < 5 SU), shall be analyzed following coarse filtration of the extract; and dissolved calcium and magnesium; Following coarse filtration of the extract, samples for Profile I(1) metals shall be filtered, digested, and analyzed for the dissolved fraction; samples requiring Uranium(4) analysis shall be unfiltered, digested (as applicable) and analyzed for total recoverable concentrations during weeks 0, 1, 2, 4, 8, 12, 16, and 20; 4-week extracts thereafter (i.e., week 24, 28, 32, etc.) shall be analyzed by a Nevada-certified analytical laboratory for Profile $I^{(1)}$ , Uranium(4) parameters, and specific conductance ( $\mu$ S/cm) and acidity and/or alkalinity shall be recorded as required by the extract pH; Final results reported shall include initial and final static test results(14), a Profile I(1), and Uranium(4) analysis of the final leachate, all kinetic test results above, and any additional analyses required by the Division.
 The Division will not consider a request to terminate an HCT until at least week 20.
 Under no circumstance will the HCT be placed on 'hold' pending Division review.

-If the kinetic test results indicate acid generation conditions exist, the Permittee shall manage these materials in accordance with the Divisionapproved Waste Rock Management Plan, or if management of potentially acid generating material is not covered in the Waste Rock Management Plan submit in writing, within 30 days, the methods proposed for providing containment of these materials and the anticipated impact this acid generation potential may have on final stabilization of all components affected as defined in Nevada Administrative Code (NAC) 445A.359.
+If the kinetic test results indicate acid generation conditions exist, the Permittee shall manage these materials in accordance with the Division-approved Waste Rock Management Plan, or if management of potentially acid generating material is not covered in the Waste Rock Management Plan submit in writing, within 30 days, the methods proposed for providing containment of these materials and the anticipated impact this acid generation potential may have on final stabilization of all components affected as defined in Nevada Administrative Code (NAC) 445A.359.